anaef/lua-linear/doc/Types.md

 Each matrix has an order that is either row major or column major.
 For a row major matrix, indexing returns row vectors; for a column major matrix, indexing returns column vectors.

+The row and column dimensions of a matrix must each satisfy the requirement given for the length of a vector above.